 In D&D there are magic schools.
 In the Harry Potter universe, mages tend to specialize.
 In Star Wars, you have two diametrically opposed Jedi and Sith.

 The key to Chromodynamics is the use of the color wheel.
 Each "approach" to magic is a color.
 I use the Hue/Lightness/Saturation (HLS) color space.
 Some effects are described as different hues.
 Some effects are different lightnesses.
-We can describe mundane non-magical effects as simply being a neutral grey:
+We can describe mundane non-magical effects as simply being a neutral grey.

 Well all know our primary colors by now: Red, Green, and Blue.
 But those are only the primary colors of light.
 When you go to stock your printer, you need Cyan, Magenta, and Yellow.
 These are the primary colors of dark.
 I.e. When you are trying to create a color by absorbing light instead of emitting light.
 Each color of light has an opposing color of dark.
 Abilities of opposites negate one another.
 D&D has 8 schools of magic, so I align each of those 8 with either a primary color on the center of the shape, or with an extreme of lightness or darkness: